Meet our Teachers

 Main Street Yoga is lucky and proud to have such an amazing team of teachers for you.

 Erin has been teaching group yoga classes since 2013.
-She is married with three lovely daughters, loves her dog, being outside and moving her body.
+She is married with three sweet daughters, loves her dogs, being outside and moving her body.
 In this fast paced world of pushing harder and doing more Erin finds yoga to be an escape from the serious business.
 She loves to laugh and play with new experiences in her vinyasa classes.
 She also holds a passion for yin yoga and the mindful time it brings for self care and understanding.
 Erin is the proud owner of Main Street Yoga.

 Mother, Wife, and Teacher.
 Danielle brings a contagious passion for teaching and learning into each of her classes.
 She draws from over 20+ years of yoga and meditation practice and a lifelong dedication to wellness and the sacredness of personal journeys each and every day.
 It was through an intentional journey of personal healing and growth from an early life trauma that Danielle began her meditation and yoga practice nearly 25 years ago.
 Danielle earned her Masters degree in Social Work (MSW) from the University of Maryland and received her 200 HR Yoga Teaching Training with Kim Manfredi through Charm City Yoga (now Yoga Works).
 Drawing always first from her practice of being a householder, wife, and mother, Danielle’s classes are filled with a skillful attention to alignment and breath with verbal cues that powerfully strengthen the body and the mind, offering students an opportunity to tap into their deepest and most profound sources of power within themselves.
 Danielle’s classes can be challenging, but students are carefully guided in a mindful asana practice that engages them on many levels, bringing a deep awareness to the subtle and transformative aspects of the practice.
 She genuinely wants her students to connect with and understand their bodies and themselves.